-Miami Heat adds veteran Charlotte Hornets player on two-way deal
+Miami Heat adds former Charlotte Hornets player on two-way deal

 Get in-depth, sideline coverage of Miami area sports - only $1 a monthVIEW OFFER

+The Heat has 14 players signed to standard contracts, one below the NBA limit, and it likely will remain that way well into the season.
+If the Heat signs a player to a standard contract any time soon, Miami would surpass the luxury tax threshold, which it prefers not to do unless it can add a difference-making 15th player.

-The Heat stands less than $1 million under the $137 million tax line and a a bit over $6 million below the $143 million hard cap under which it must operate all season.
+The Heat stands less than $1 million under the $137 million tax line and a bit more than $6 million below the $143 million hard cap, which it must operate under all season because it acquired guard Kyle Lowry through a sign-and-trade transaction this summer.

-The 14 players signed to standard Heat contracts are Jimmy Butler, Kyle Lowry, Bam Adebayo, Duncan Robinson, Tyler Herro, Dwayne Dedmon, Tyler Herro, Markieff Morris, KZ Okpala, Max Strus, Gabe Vincent, Udonis Haslem, Victor Oladipo and Omer Yurtseven.
+The 14 players signed to standard Heat contracts are Jimmy Butler, Lowry, Bam Adebayo, Duncan Robinson, Tyler Herro, Dwayne Dedmon, P.J.
+Tucker, Markieff Morris, KZ Okpala, Max Strus, Gabe Vincent, Udonis Haslem, Victor Oladipo and Omer Yurtseven.

 Oladipo, healing from knee surgery, is expected to be available to play sometime between Christmas and late February.